 Mechanism of release:

-The preganglionic neuron takes up tyrosine through a transporter, the tyrosine is hydroxylated to DOPA, which is decarboxylated into dopamine.
+The presynaptic neuron takes up tyrosine through a transporter, the tyrosine is hydroxylated to DOPA, which is decarboxylated into dopamine.
 Dopamine is then transported into a vesicle by an important transporter called VMAT.
 Inside the vesicle dopamine is hydroxylated into noradrenaline.
 The vesicles now contain noradrenaline and dopamine β-hydroxylase.
 The vesicle waits at the nerve ending for an action potential to arrive.

 When an action potential arrives it will cause voltage-gated Ca2+ channels to open, causing an influx of Ca2+ into the cell.
 This triggers exocytosis of the vesicle, causing it to release its content into the synaptic cleft.
 In the synaptic cleft the released noradrenaline can have three different fates: